Sxip/jam/README.md

 ## Run from source

 1. Clone the repository.
-2. Install dependencies with `npm install --force`.
+2. Install dependencies with `npm install`.
 3. Run `npm run dev` to start the application.